 While everyone’s hair grows at a different pace, it’s much more noticeable when side bangs start to grow out than it is with the rest of your hair.
 You’ll probably find that you need to trim them every two to three weeks.

 Growing out full bangs isn’t always easy.
 Hair tends to grow at a rate of half an inch per month.
 So, depending on how long your hair is (and if you want all of your hair the same length) it could take some time to completely grow out full bangs!
 As far as we’re concerned, after you get past jaw-length bangs, you’ll be open up to more hairstyling ideas from ponytails to face-framing layers.
 Until you get there, you can go from full bangs into cool side bangs in just a few easy steps.
 Read on to learn more about how to transition your full bangs into stylish side bangs.

 Full Bangs to Side Bangs: Making the Transition

 1. Let your bangs grow.

 If you have bangs that rest above your eyebrows, let them grow until they get to the length of your eyebrows, at least.
-Having long bangs can give you a little more wiggle room to both style your hair and correct the shape to make side bangs.
-So, if you’ve been rocking the micro bangs look, give them month (or so) to grow out and then start with your full bangs to side bangs transition.
+Having long bangs can give you a little more wiggle room to both styles your hair and correct the shape to make side bangs.
+So, if you’ve been rocking the micro bangs look, give them a month (or so) to grow out, and then start with your full bangs to side bangs transition.